oneminch/Notes/Git.md

 squash E <commit-message-for-E>
 pick C <commit-message-for-C> # Excluded Commit

-# In the new editor, enter new commit message, save and quit.
+# In the new editor, enter new commit message at the top, save and quit.

 # After
 A --- F --- C (feature)